-The FY 2023 Water and Sewer Fee is proposed to increase by 3.54 percent for the typical homeowner.
+The FY 2023 Water and Sewer Fee is increasing by 3.54 percent for the typical homeowner.
 The typical homeowner would experience a \$2.49 per month increase.
-Charlotte Water's proposed budget focuses on maintaining a high-quality drinking water and wastewater system; guaranteeing a high level of customer satisfaction; ensuring operational efficiency and compliance; improving safety and security; and promoting a thriving, economically sustainable community.
+Charlotte Water's budget focuses on maintaining a high-quality drinking water and wastewater system; guaranteeing a high level of customer satisfaction; ensuring operational efficiency and compliance; improving safety and security; and promoting a thriving, economically sustainable community.